Luisdo767/weather-app/README.md

 # Weather app

-A page that uses weather api to show the users current weather
+A page that uses openWeather api to show the users current weather

 ## Link
 weather-page-luisdo.netlify.app